Yuriy Yekhanurov

-Yuriy Ivanovych Yekhanurov (Юрій Іванович Єхануров, Ю́рий Ива́нович Ехану́ров; born August 23, 1948) is a Ukrainian politician who was Prime Minister of Ukraine from 2005 to 2006 and Minister of Defense from 2007 to 2009.
+Yuriy Ivanovych Yekhanurov (Юрій Іванович Єхануров, Ю́рий Ива́нович Ехану́ров; born 23 August 1948) is a Ukrainian politician who was Prime Minister of Ukraine from 2005 to 2006 and Minister of Defense from 2007 to 2009.

 Background and professional career

 Yekhanurov was born in the village Belkachi in the far-north Yakut ASSR, which is currently the Sakha Republic within the Russian Federation.
-His father, Ivan Mikhailovich Yekhanurov is an ethnic Buryat, while his mother, Halyna Ivanivna Yekhanurova (Helena Yanivna Trybel) is an ethnic Pole.
+His father, Ivan Mikhailovich Yekhanurov is an ethnic Buryat, while his mother, Galina Ivanovna Yekhanurova (Helena Yanivna Trybel) is an ethnic Pole.
 Between 1955 and 1963 Yuriy Yekhanurov attended a school in the village of Buy, Bichursky District, Buryatia.
 In 1963 he moved to Kyiv, Ukraine, where he has spent most of his life and career.
 He holds a PhD-equivalent degree in Economics, is married, and has one son.

 Yekhanurov graduated from a construction Technical School in 1967, and the Kyiv National Economic University in 1973.
 As his first job in 1974, he was assigned as a manager of a reinforced concrete plant at the state company "Kyivmiskbud-4".
 Yekhanurov quickly rose through the ranks, moving on to the "Stroydetal'" industrial group from 1985 to 1988.
 In that year, he was appointed deputy chairman of the Kyiv construction directorate, the "GolovKyivMiskBud".

+In 2025, Yekhanurov co-authored Understanding Technology in the Context of National Development: Critical Reflections.

 Statesman and politician

 When Ukraine gained independence in 1991, Yekhanurov started working for the Kyiv municipal government, overseeing economic reforms.
 He was appointed Deputy Minister of Economy of Ukraine in 1993, and later headed the State Property Fund of Ukraine (which coordinated the privatisation) from 1994 to 1997.
 Yekhanurov also served for a short time as Minister of Economy in the cabinet of Pavlo Lazarenko in 1997.
 He was elected member of the Ukrainian parliament, the Verkhovna Rada, in 1998.

-When Viktor Yushchenko was appointed as Prime Minister of Ukraine in 1999, Yekhanurov joined his cabinet as First Vice Prime Minister.
+When Viktor Yushchenko was appointed Prime Minister of Ukraine in 1999, Yekhanurov joined his cabinet as First Vice Prime Minister.
 After the ousting of the government in 2001, Yekhanurov joined Yushchenko's People's Union Our Ukraine and was elected again a member of parliament.
 In June 2002, he was appointed Head of the State Committee for Industrial Policy and Entrepreneurship.

 After the Orange Revolution in 2005, Yekhanurov was appointed Head of the Dnipropetrovsk Oblast State Administration (i.e. a governor) on April 1, 2005.
 He was also elected head of the Central Executive Committee of People's Union Our Ukraine party.